gtrancourt/3DLeafTortuosity/README.md

 # 3DLeafTortuosity

+This code has now moved entirely into the [microCT leaf traits repository](https://github.com/gtrancourt/microCT-leaf-traits).
+The tortuosity code is stable there: it was still under development here.
+This repo will be removed eventually.

-Computing plant leaf tortuosity from microCT stacks
+##Computing plant leaf tortuosity from microCT stacks

 Recent updates:

 __2018-04-27__
-- Added stomata lbelling method in the preamble.
+- Added stomata labelling method in the preamble.
 - Splitted cells here and there to separate some bits.
 - Moved older updates to README.md